-All of my UK hiking friends swear by their Montane Terra Pants which may be the most popular technical hiking and adventure pants on the other side of the pond.
+Montane Terra Pants are the most popular technical hiking and adventure pants in the UK.
 While they’re amazingly lightweight and comfortable, the Terra Pants are too warm for late spring or summer hiking in New England where you’d sweat to death if you wore them.
 But they are ideal for our shoulder seasons in spring and autumn, when cooler temperatures, wet conditions, and cold winds are the norm.

 The reinforced areas of the Terra Pants are hard to see on the black pair I have, so I’ll use this picture to illustrate.
 As you can see, the high wear areas around the knees, inner ankles, and seat are reinforced, in this case with Cordura high tenacity nylon ripstop.
 The rest of the pants are made with Tactel, which is nylon with a soft cotton-like feel.
 Both the Tactel and Cordura surfaces are coated with a Teflon surface finish that makes water bead and run off the surface of the fabric.